zenderock/struct-ui/README.md

 ## Project Definition

 **Struct UI** is an Open Source UI Kit / Boilerplate designed for developers building complex B2B SaaS applications.
-We prioritize type-safety, headless logic, and performance over generic visual components.
+We prioritize type-safety, headless logic, and performance.

 **Philosophy:** "TanStack First".
 We leverage the bleeding-edge TanStack ecosystem to provide a premium starting point for UI that gives you control over the logic.